How to Become a Great Point GuardBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Learning to play the point guard position is a difficult article to write since many factors are involved in playing this position.
-Some of these factors include how the coach wants his/her point guard to operate, the style of play, the abilities and talents of the teammates surrounding the point guard, and the skills, temperament, experience and leadership qualities of the point guard him/herself.
-I'll try to discuss several qualities involved.
+There are many factors involved in becoming a good point guard.
+In addition to basic point guard skill fundamentals, there are factors such as how the coach wants to use his/her point guard, the style of play, the abilities and talents of the teammates surrounding the point guard, and the skills, temperament, experience and leadership qualities of the point guard him/herself.

-And this of course will depend not only on his own skills as a scorer, but also upon the talent of his teammates around him.
-If the team has some excellent scorers, he/she will want to be a good assist person and get the ball to those players.
+This will depend not only on his own skills as a scorer, but also upon the talent of his teammates.
+If the team has some excellent scorers, he/she will want to be a good assist person and get the ball to those shooters.
 If no-one else on the team is a strong scoring threat, then the point guard may need to step up into that role.

-You must also be able to communicate with your teammates both on and off the court.
-Learn to read the cuts your post players and wing players make, whether they V-cut or back-cut.
-You might work out some hand signals so you know whether he/she is going back-door or not.
+CommunicationA good point guard communicates with teammates both on and off the court.
+He/she learns to read the cuts and moves post players and wing players make.
+For example, you might work out hand signals so you know whether a wing player is cutting back-door or not.

-At times, you may see the your team bunched up, with poor spacing, and you need to know how to back the ball out, direct them and get them to move and correct their spacing.
-If you are playing with a shot clock, or near the end of a period, you must be aware of the clock as well and get the offense attacking at the right time.
+At times, you may see the your team bunched up with poor spacing, and you need to know how to back the ball out, directing them to move and correct their spacing.
+If you are playing with a shot clock, or near the end of a period, you must be aware of the clock and communicate to get the offense attacking at the right time.

-Court Balance, Passing, Half-Court OffenseA good point guard must be an excellent passer and getting the ball to your teammates for easy shots is key.
-Many think that dribbling and ball-handling are the most important attributes for a good point guard, but I believe it is being an excellent passer and being able to find the open man, and when to pass and not pass.
+Court Balance, Passing, Half-Court OffenseA good point guard must be an excellent passer and be able to get the ball to teammates for good shots.
+Some think that dribbling and ball-handling are the most important attributes for a good point guard, but I believe it is being an excellent passer and being able to find the open man - and knowing when to pass and not pass.

-Take care of the ball, and don't throw it into a crowd.
-Avoid those costly turnovers.
+Take care of the ball, and don't pass or dribble into a crowd.
+Avoid costly turnovers.
 Learn to open the passing lanes by "looking" the defender away, and using pass-fakes.
 Avoid passing in the direction you are looking, or "telegraphing" your passes.
 Look one way and pass opposite, using your peripheral vision.

-You should keep your head up and eyes forward toward the hoop at all times, and you should be able (using your peripheral vision) to see all four teammates at once.
-You want to try to get the ball to your "hot shooters" or to your teammate who may have a mismatch with his/her defender.
+Keep your head up and eyes forward toward the hoop at all times, and you should have all four teammates in your field of vision.
+Try to get the ball to your best shooters or to your teammate who may have a mismatch with his/her defender.